ANSWER-OSU/AIProbe/src/Catcher_Flappy_Continuous/README.md

 ```

 ## 5. Crash analysis
-This script analyzes simulation results to identify no of tasks the model failed due to crashes and the unique states .
+This script analyzes simulation results to identify no of tasks the model failed due to crashes and the unique states.

 ```
 python crash_summary.py --csv_path /path/to/simulation/results --base_dir /path/to/genrated/task
 ```